alecthomas/participle/README.md

 what and how input is mapped to those same fields.
 This is not unusual for Go encoders, but is unusual for a parser.

+## Limitations

+Participle parsers are recursive descent with one token of lookahead.
+This means that they do not support:

+1. Left recursion.
+2. Ambiguity.

+If your grammar contains either of these they must be eliminated by restructuring your grammar.

+Unfortunately neither of these cases are currently detected automatically by Participle.
+This, however, is a goal.

 ## Tutorial

 A [tutorial](TUTORIAL.md) is available, walking through the creation of an .ini parser.

 ## Overview